greenmail-mail-test/greenmail/README.md

 Then you fetch "upstream" and create a new branch at upstream/master (name it issue-XXX or something like that).
-Now you can add commits on that branch and then create a pull request for that branch (after pushing it to your github).
+Now you can add commits on that branch and then create a pull request for that branch (after pushing it to your GitHub).
 That way commits are isolated for one feature.

 ### Tests for your pull request ###
 Please also create a test for every feature you add.
 We know that currently there aren't many tests but in